hchlhwang/SafeStreetCrossing/README.md

 ## Publications

-Please take a look at our paper related to SafeStreetCrossing:
+Please take a look at our previous paper related to SafeStreetCrossing:

 ```bibtex
 @article{hwang2024safe,